Tests on Means

 STEP 5: Reach a conclusion

 A teacher believes that 85% of students in the class will want to go on a field trip to the local zoo.
-She performs a hypothesis test to determine if the percentage is the same or different from 85%.
+The teacher performs a hypothesis test to determine if the percentage is the same or different from 85%.
 The teacher samples 50 students and 39 reply that they would want to go to the zoo.
 For the hypothesis test, use a 1% level of significance.

 Suppose a consumer group suspects that the proportion of households that have three or more cell phones is 30%.
 A cell phone company has reason to believe that the proportion is not 30%.
 Before they start a big advertising campaign, they conduct a hypothesis test.
 Their marketing people survey 150 households with the result that 43 of the households have three or more cell phones.